 Diffusion filters should be part of every portrait and wedding photographer’s outfit.
-Designed to soften the skin tones and create a dreamy haze, diffusion filters are available in numerous degrees of textures and patterns, which can flatter the complexions of people who don’t resemble the high-fashion models we’re used to seeing on magazine covers.
+Designed to soften skin tones and create a dreamy haze, diffusion filters are available in numerous degrees of textures and patterns, which can flatter the complexions of people who don’t resemble the high-fashion models we’re used to seeing on magazine covers.
 If you want to soften facial features, smooth lines and wrinkles without the dreamy haze-like effect, try a soft-focus filter.
 These are especially flattering for portraits.
-When using diffusion and soft-focus filters, it’s always a good idea to go easy on the amount of softening you employ, as too much diffusion can be as distracting as none at all.
+When using diffusion and soft-focus filters, it’s always a good idea to go easy on the amount of softening you employ, as too much diffusion can be as distracting as none.
 So be judicious.
 Tread softly.

-Tiffen FX-series diffusion filters are available in a number of configurations including "black diffusion" filters, which soften the image without reducing the overall contrast levels of the photograph.
-Many Tiffen FX-series filters are also available in a choice of warm-tone and neutral tone.
+Tiffen FX-series diffusion filters are available in a number of configurations, including "black diffusion" filters, which soften the image without reducing the overall contrast levels of the photograph.
+Many Tiffen FX-series filters are also available in a choice of warm tone and neutral tone.

-When it comes to photography—especially digital photography—batteries make the world go round, and when you run out of juice, your world basically comes to a halt.
+When it comes to photography—especially digital photography—batteries make the world go ’round, and when you run out of juice, your world basically comes to a halt.
 This is not a good thing when you’re out on a job, wedding or otherwise.
-For this reason it’s obligatory that you have, at the very least, a complete set of back-up batteries for every item in your bag that uses batteries.
+For this reason, it’s obligatory that you have, at the very least, a complete set of back-up batteries for every item in your bag that uses batteries.

 Although most cameras are powered by dedicated lithium-ion rechargeable batteries, accessories such as flashguns, transceivers, etc., still rely on AA, AAA, 9V, C, D and any number of button-type batteries.
 At the very least, you should always carry a minimum of one spare set of batteries for each of your battery-powered devices.